Batman123n/Office-installation-script/README.md

   - Have fun!

 All versions of office come unactivated and you will need to have a licence to use them.
+You can contect me on gmail darioturek4@gmail.com if you want any other version for me to include.
+Have a great day!